lampajr/superheroes-automation/README.md

 ### Hyperfoil

-The benchmark execution is performed using [Hyperfoil](https://github.com/Hyperfoil/Hyperfoil/) benchmarking tool executed through [jbang](https://www.jbang.dev/documentation/guide/latest)
+The load testing is performed using [Hyperfoil](https://github.com/Hyperfoil/Hyperfoil/) benchmarking tool, a microservice-oriented distributed benchmark framework.
+It is executed through [jbang](https://www.jbang.dev/documentation/guide/latest) such that you don't have to care about downloading executables and any dependency.

-Therefore, you must have `jbang` installed in your system.
-Checkout the [installation guide](https://www.jbang.dev/documentation/guide/latest/installation.html) or just let the qDup script install it.

 > [!NOTE]
+> If you want to learn more on Hyperfoil, see the [Hyperfoil website](https://hyperfoil.io).

+### JBang

+Therefore, the only required tool that you have to install is [jbang](https://www.jbang.dev/documentation/guide/latest).

-> Be aware that if you don't have jbang installed, the qdup script will try to install it using [sdkman](https://sdkman.io/)- which is installed right away if not present already.
+Checkout the [installation guide](https://www.jbang.dev/documentation/guide/latest/installation.html) for more details on how you can install it, the suggested approach is by using [sdkman](https://sdkman.io/) - which is installed right away by the qDup script if not present already.

 ## Run using script